CircleCI-Public/circleci-config-generator/README.md

 You will need:

+1. Git and Curl installedon on your local computer
-1. project checked out on your local machine
+2. project checked out on your local computer
-2. push access to your GitHub or Bitbucket repo
+3. push access to your GitHub or Bitbucket repo
-3. a CircleCI API token (see below)
+4. a CircleCI API token (see below)

 This script makes use of the CircleCI 'config translation' tool which is documented here: https://circleci.com/docs/2.0/config-translation/